Canadian Carbon Prices & Rebates (Updated 2021)

 Government of Nova Scotia

-If an emitter releases more than their allocated amount, they must buy a credits in the auction or from another participant.
-If they release less, they earn credits that they can sell in the auction or directly to another participant.
+If an emitter releases more than their allocated baseline amount, they must purchase emissions credits.
+If they release less, then they earn credits that they can then sell to other emitters.

 Nunavut